National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **I**:
   That's great.
-  I think we'll start with Level 2 and go from there.
+  I think we'll start with Level 2.
-  I'll work on the research protocol.
+  I'll work on the research protocol now.

 After some thought, the investigator develops a research protocol and submits the DUR in @fig-story-020-dur.